simpleiot/simpleiot/README.md

 ## Support, Pull Requests, etc.

 This is a community project.
-See [development](docs/DEVELOPMENT.md) for more thoughts on architecture, tooling, etc. Issues are lableled with "help wanted" and "good first issue" if you would like to contribute to this project.
+See [development](docs/DEVELOPMENT.md) for more thoughts on architecture, tooling, etc. Issues are labelled with "help wanted" and "good first issue" if you would like to contribute to this project.

 For support or to discuss this project, please visit the